The Testament of Sherlock Holmes

 The Testament of Sherlock Holmes is an adventure video game in the Sherlock Holmes series developed by Frogwares and distributed by Focus Home Interactive.
-After being delayed from an original 2010 release, the game was released in Europe and North America in September 2012.
+After being delayed from an original 2010 release, the game was released in September 2012.

 The game was developed primarily for consoles, and features a new graphic engine and gameplay mechanics.
 It is based on the fictional detective Sherlock Holmes, the protagonist of 56 short stories and 4 novels by Arthur Conan Doyle.
 Like many other games in the series, the game itself presents an original story and plot that is not based on any of Doyle's works.
-The Testament of Sherlock Holmes is set in the London of 1898, with Holmes presented as the main suspect in a case in which he is unable to prove his innocence.
+The Testament of Sherlock Holmes is set in the London of 1898 between the events of Sherlock Holmes: Crimes & Punishments and Sherlock Holmes: The Devil's Daughter, with Holmes presented as the main suspect in a case in which he is unable to prove his innocence; thus he must play a dangerous game to uncover the truth.

 Plot

 In London, 1898, a newspaper article accuses Holmes of the theft of a priceless set of jewels.
 With no solid evidence, Inspector Baynes says he will investigate further.

 Holmes tells Watson he has an immediate appointment with the Bishop of Knightsbridge.
 Upon arriving, he discovers that the bishop has been tied up, burnt and mutilated.
 Holmes deduces that the culprits had been low class workers, who had been hired and given a special poison that caused a form of psychotic madness.

 Holmes goes to the prison in order to interview Hans Schielman, a convicted poisoner.
 A fire begins in the cellblocks, during which Schielman escapes.
 It is implied that Holmes helped him escape in return for information about the poisoning case.
 Holmes and Watson discover the poison was administered through tainted opium from an opium den in Whitechapel.

 Holmes wants to question the Bishop's nephew, Henry.
 With the help of tracking dog Toby, they track Henry to his hideout at the Wharf and find him within a smelting plant.
 Henry holds Holmes at gunpoint, but Toby accidentally knocks him into a vat of molten metal, killing him.

 With the trail dead, Holmes returns to the theft of the necklace.
 Holmes breaks into the office of Oliver Farley, a journalist who seems intent on proving Holmes is a fraud.
 Using his deductive powers, Holmes discovers that Farley has recently been visited by local judge Sir Coutes Beckett.
 Holmes and Watson break into Beckett's house.
 Holmes leaves a mysterious package on Beckett's desk.
 They discover that Beckett has a collection of evidence against Holmes, making Watson suspicious.
 Watson spots Beckett and insists on talking to him.
 Holmes says that he is leaving, but Watson stays, and approaches the house, which suddenly explodes, causing Watson to be knocked out cold.